jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 > Lose yourself, and especially your sense of direction, in this next chapter of Vera's starbound voyage!

 ### Galaxy Wars
 "Re-igniting a [[notes/reference/motifs/sun|sun]] is not difficult, but I don't think the Andromeda Empire would like to see that happen," Ike said to the panicked Vera.

+> [!NOTE] 🔖
+> INTERESTING

 "Do you mean that the Princess has kidnapped Sachi?"
 Vera said with some shock in her voice after giving the matter some thought.

 "How did you come to that conclusion?
 I'm saying that only the Andromeda Empire would be capable of kidnapping you and the Princess."
 Ike then turned to face the innumerable lives that dwelled within the galaxy.

 He paused for a moment before declaring thus: "Inhabitants of the galaxy.
 Though I have come here upon the invitation of the High Saint King Lebannin to re-ignite the flames of the few remaining stars, it seems that the Andromeda Empire does not wish for your longevity, and has thus kidnapped my friend."

+> [!NOTE] 🔖
+> all of this is very interesting but what does it mean

 "Are you then to put their lives over that of all life?"
 Saint King Lebannin arose from her seat.
 "If that is the case, why then do I rule over these stars?"